MaheshAdagatla/Imperial-Capstone/README.md

 # Imperial-Capstone
-Repository for the Black-Box Optimisation Capstone Project Section 1: Project Overview

-The Black-Box Optimisation (BBO) Capstone Project investigates how to efficiently optimise unknown, complex functions when no analytical form or gradients are available.
-Each objective behaves like a black box: it can be queried at chosen input values and returns a scalar response, but the underlying relationship is hidden.

-This setting mirrors real-world problems such as hyperparameter tuning, materials discovery, drug design, and industrial process optimisation, where evaluations are expensive and strictly limited.
-The core challenge is to identify high-performing inputs while making as few function calls as possible.

-The project emphasises sequential, data-efficient decision-making under uncertainty.
-Rather than fixing a single algorithm upfront, the optimisation strategy was iteratively refined across multiple rounds in response to observed behaviour.
-This reflects realistic ML and research workflows, where strategies adapt as evidence accumulates.

-From a professional perspective, the project builds practical capability in uncertainty-aware modelling, experimental design, and iterative reasoning — key skills for data scientists, ML engineers, and researchers working under tight data or budget constraints.

-Section 2: Inputs and Outputs

-(Refer to /Datasheet.txt for full data documentation.)

-Each of the eight black-box functions accepts a numeric input vector and returns a single scalar output.

-Inputs (queries):

-Continuous feature vectors: [x1,x2,…,xn]

-Dimensionality varies by function (d ranges from 2 to 8)

-Examples:

-Function 1 input: [0.42, 0.78]

-Function 8 input: [0.35, 0.60, 0.12, 0.95, 0.44, 0.38, 0.72, 0.15]

-Constraints:

-Inputs must start with 0

-Inputs must have a maximum of 6 decimal places

-Queries are strictly sequential (one evaluation per iteration)

-Outputs (responses):

-A single real-valued score per query

-All tasks are maximisation problems (higher is better)

-The optimiser’s role is to select the next input intelligently, given very limited prior observations (often fewer than 40 points).

-Section 3: Challenge Objectives

-The objective is to maximise each unknown function under a strict evaluation budget.

-Key constraints:

-Limited query budget: 13 total evaluations per function (including initial data)

-Sequential feedback: Each query must depend on all previous results

-Unknown structure: Functions may be nonlinear, multimodal, and noisy

-This setup explicitly tests the ability to balance exploration (learning about unobserved regions) and exploitation (refining known high-performing regions).
-Success depends on extracting maximal information from each evaluation rather than brute-force search.

-Section 4: Technical Approach and Its Evolution

-Rather than using a fixed optimisation strategy, the approach evolved across rounds as more information became available.

-Early rounds (exploration-first):

-Broad sampling across the full input domain

-Gaussian Process (GP) surrogate with a Matérn kernel

-Acquisition behaviour prioritised uncertainty reduction to avoid premature commitment

-Middle rounds (balanced refinement):

-Introduction of a Neural Network (NN) surrogate to capture nonlinear patterns

-Two-stage candidate selection: GP-based screening followed by NN re-ranking

-Decisions increasingly guided by agreement between surrogates rather than uncertainty alone

-Later rounds (controlled exploitation):

-Sampling progressively localised around the best-performing regions

-Dimension importance estimated via GP length-scales and NN sensitivities

-Weaker dimensions narrowed more aggressively while preserving full input structure

-Small, deliberate exploration retained to avoid overconfidence

-This progression reflects a shift from global learning to local refinement as the query budget is consumed.

-Section 5: Workflow Overview

-Each optimisation iteration follows a consistent loop:

-Data Preparation – Load and normalise existing input–output pairs

-Model Fitting – Train the current surrogate model(s)

-Acquisition Step – Score candidate points using an acquisition function

-Evaluation and Logging – Query the black-box function and record results

-Analysis and Monitoring – Inspect convergence, uncertainty, and feature sensitivity

-This structure ensures reproducibility while allowing strategy adjustments between rounds.

-Section 6: Surrogate Modelling Approaches

-(Refer to /Model_Card.txt for detailed model documentation.)

-The repository includes multiple surrogate models:

-Gaussian Process (GP):
-Uses a Matérn kernel to model smooth, nonlinear surfaces with calibrated uncertainty.
-Well suited to low-data regimes and central to early-stage decision-making.

-Neural Network Surrogate:
-Implemented in PyTorch to capture complex or non-stationary patterns.
-Gradient-based sensitivity analysis is used to assess feature influence and guide sampling during later rounds.

-The combination allows uncertainty-aware exploration early on and expressive modelling during exploitation.

-Section 7: Hyperparameter Tuning

-Several hyperparameters critically influence model stability, convergence speed, and the exploration–exploitation balance.
-These parameters were not fixed upfront; instead, they were adjusted gradually as the optimisation progressed and the query budget diminished.

-Gaussian Process (GP) hyperparameters
-Examples include:

-Kernel length scales (per dimension), used to control smoothness and detect irrelevant inputs

-Kernel variance, governing the overall output scale

-Observation noise level, allowing robustness to noisy evaluations These parameters are re-optimised via marginal likelihood after each iteration to ensure the GP adapts as new data arrive.

-Acquisition function hyperparameters
-Examples include:

-Expected Improvement (EI) / Probability of Improvement (PI): exploration parameter xi, reduced over rounds to shift from exploration to exploitation

-Upper Confidence Bound (UCB): confidence parameter k, tuned downward to limit over-exploration as convergence approaches These parameters directly control how aggressively the optimiser explores uncertain regions versus refining known high-performing areas.

-Neural Network surrogate hyperparameters
-Examples include:

-Number of hidden layers and neurons per layer

-Learning rate and optimiser choice

-Batch size (reduced in later rounds to stabilise exploitation) Neural network capacity was intentionally kept minimal to avoid overfitting in the low-data regime.

-Two-stage optimisation and exploitation parameters Examples include:

-Stage 1 candidate pool size (broad GP-based screening)

-Stage 2 refinement size (focused NN-based ranking)

-Local sampling radius around the current best solution

-Retention of the current best point to prevent regression These parameters increasingly favoured local refinement in later rounds while maintaining a small degree of diversity.

-Overall, hyperparameter tuning prioritised robustness, interpretability, and controlled convergence over aggressive optimisation.
-Adjustments were guided by observed surrogate behaviour, acquisition stability, and diminishing marginal gains rather than fixed heuristics.

-Section 8: How to Read This Repository

-README.md – High-level overview and project narrative

-Methodology.md – Rationale and evolution of design decisions

-Model_Card.txt – Detailed description of the final hybrid optimiser

-Datasheet.txt – Documentation of inputs, outputs, and constraints

-Together, these documents aim to present not just what was built, but how and why it evolved — reflecting realistic optimisation under uncertainty rather than a static, idealised solution.
+Repository for the Black-Box Optimisation Capstone Project

+Project Overview

+This repository contains the work developed over thirteen weeks for the Black-Box Optimisation (BBO) Capstone Project.
+The project investigates how to efficiently optimise unknown and potentially complex objective functions when no analytical form, gradients, or internal structure are available.
+Each objective behaves as a true black box: the optimiser can only query the function at selected input values and observe a scalar output in response.

+This setting closely mirrors many real-world optimisation problems such as hyperparameter tuning, materials discovery, drug design, and industrial process optimisation, where evaluations are expensive, noisy, and strictly limited.
+The central challenge is therefore not raw optimisation power, but data efficiency: identifying high-performing inputs while making as few function calls as possible.

+Rather than treating optimisation as a one-shot algorithmic choice, the project was approached as an iterative reasoning exercise.
+The optimisation strategy was refined week by week in response to observed behaviour of the functions, surrogate model diagnostics, and diminishing returns as the query budget was consumed.
+This reflects realistic ML and research workflows, where decisions evolve as evidence accumulates and early assumptions are revised.

+From a professional perspective, the project builds practical capability in uncertainty-aware modelling, experimental design, surrogate-based reasoning, and adaptive decision-making under tight constraints.

+Problem Setting and Objectives

+The task consists of eight independent black-box optimisation problems.
+Each function accepts a continuous-valued input vector and returns a single real-valued score.
+The dimensionality of the input varies by function, ranging from two to eight dimensions.

+All problems are strict maximisation tasks.
+For each function, the total evaluation budget is limited to thirteen queries, including the initial provided observations.
+Queries are strictly sequential: each new input must be chosen using only the information available from all previous evaluations.

+Additional constraints apply to all inputs.
+Each input vector must begin with a zero-valued element, all values must be continuous, and numerical precision is limited to a maximum of six decimal places.
+These constraints enforce careful input construction and prevent brute-force or randomised search strategies.

+The core objective across all weeks is to maximise the final achieved score for each function while demonstrating principled reasoning, stability, and adaptability in the optimisation process.

+Repository Structure

+The repository is organised to clearly separate data, experimentation, and documentation.

+The Data folder contains all inputs and outputs for the project, including the initial provided observations and the results of each weekly query for all functions.
+This includes both intermediate and final datasets, allowing the full optimisation trajectory to be reconstructed and analysed.

+The Notebooks folder contains all Jupyter notebooks used throughout the project.
+These notebooks include exploratory analysis, surrogate model development, acquisition strategy testing, and diagnostic visualisations.
+Wherever notebooks allow configuration of the target function number, this parameter should be updated to the specific function being optimised before execution.

+The remaining files provide structured documentation of the project.
+The README presents the high-level narrative and evolution.
+The Methodology document explains the reasoning behind design choices and how they changed over time.
+The Model Card documents the final hybrid optimisation approach and its assumptions.
+The Datasheet records the structure, constraints, and evolution of the input–output data.

+Inputs and Outputs

+Each black-box function accepts a continuous numeric input vector of the form [x1, x2, …, xn], where n depends on the function.
+For example, Function 1 operates in two dimensions, while Function 8 operates in eight dimensions.
+In all cases, the first input value is fixed to zero, and remaining values must respect the specified numerical precision constraints.

+Each query produces a single scalar output.
+Higher values indicate better performance, and no additional metadata or uncertainty estimates are provided by the black-box functions themselves.
+All uncertainty handling is therefore internal to the optimiser.

+A complete record of all inputs and outputs, including initial data and weekly additions, is maintained in the Data folder and documented in detail in the Datasheet file.

+Optimisation Journey from Week 1 to Week 13

+The optimisation strategy evolved continuously over the thirteen weeks, moving from broad exploration to focused exploitation as more information became available and the remaining budget shrank.

+In the early weeks, the primary goal was to understand the global structure of each function.
+With very limited initial data, the risk of premature convergence was high.
+During this phase, the optimiser prioritised exploration across the full input domain.
+Gaussian Process surrogate models with Matérn kernels were used to capture smooth but flexible response surfaces while maintaining calibrated uncertainty estimates.
+Acquisition behaviour was tuned to favour uncertainty reduction and information gain rather than immediate performance.

+As the project progressed into the middle weeks, sufficient data had accumulated to support more nuanced decision-making.
+The strategy shifted toward a balanced exploration–exploitation regime.
+A neural network surrogate was introduced alongside the Gaussian Process to capture more complex or non-stationary patterns that the GP might smooth over.
+A two-stage candidate selection process was adopted, with the GP used to screen broadly promising regions and the neural network used to rank candidates based on predicted performance.
+Decisions were increasingly guided by agreement between surrogates rather than uncertainty alone.

+In the later weeks, the remaining query budget became the dominant constraint.
+At this stage, the strategy focused on controlled exploitation and local refinement.
+Sampling became progressively localised around the best-performing regions identified so far.
+Dimension relevance was estimated using GP length-scales and neural network sensitivity analysis, allowing weaker or less influential dimensions to be narrowed more aggressively while preserving the full input structure.
+Small, deliberate exploration steps were retained to guard against overconfidence and surrogate bias, but the emphasis was firmly on extracting maximum value from each remaining evaluation.

+By week thirteen, the optimisation process had converged into a tightly focused local search guided by accumulated evidence, surrogate agreement, and stability considerations rather than aggressive exploration.

+Workflow and Execution

+Each optimisation iteration follows a consistent workflow.
+Existing input–output data are loaded and normalised from the Data folder.
+Surrogate models are trained or updated using all available observations.
+Candidate points are generated and scored using the current acquisition strategy.
+A single candidate is selected and evaluated against the black-box function.
+The resulting input and output are logged and added to the dataset.
+Diagnostics are then reviewed to assess convergence, uncertainty behaviour, and feature sensitivity before proceeding to the next iteration.

+This structure ensures reproducibility while allowing strategic adjustments between weeks as new evidence emerges.

+Surrogate Models and Strategy

+The optimisation framework relies on a combination of surrogate models rather than a single fixed approach.
+Gaussian Processes play a central role throughout the project due to their ability to operate effectively in low-data regimes and provide uncertainty estimates that directly support exploration decisions.
+Matérn kernels are used to balance smoothness and flexibility, and hyperparameters are re-optimised as new data arrive.

+Neural network surrogates are introduced later in the project to complement the GP.
+These models are intentionally kept small to avoid overfitting and are used primarily for ranking and sensitivity analysis rather than uncertainty estimation.
+Together, the two models enable a hybrid strategy that combines principled uncertainty handling with expressive nonlinear modelling.

+Hyperparameter Adaptation

+Hyperparameters were not fixed at the outset of the project.
+Instead, they were adapted gradually as the optimisation progressed.
+Gaussian Process kernel parameters, noise levels, and length-scales were re-estimated regularly to reflect the growing dataset.
+Acquisition parameters controlling exploration pressure were reduced over time to shift the balance toward exploitation.
+Neural network capacity and training settings were adjusted to prioritise stability in the low-data regime.

+Two-stage optimisation parameters, such as candidate pool sizes and local sampling radii, were also refined to reflect increasing confidence in the location of high-performing regions.
+These adjustments were driven by observed behaviour, surrogate diagnostics, and diminishing marginal gains rather than rigid heuristics.

+How to Use This Repository

+Readers interested in the full optimisation narrative should begin with this README, then refer to the Methodology document for detailed reasoning behind design decisions.
+The Model Card provides a structured description of the final hybrid optimiser and its limitations.
+The Datasheet documents the structure and evolution of the data used throughout the project.

+For hands-on exploration, the Data folder contains all recorded inputs and outputs, and the Notebooks folder contains executable analyses and experiments.
+When running notebooks, ensure that any configurable function number is updated to match the specific black-box function of interest.

+Together, these materials aim to document not only the final results, but the full reasoning process behind them, reflecting realistic optimisation under uncertainty rather than a static or idealised solution.